yvonne-yang/ece244-notebook/README.md

 ## How to view
 **Under Construction**
-Since I used Xeus Cling for a cpp kernel, I'm still figuring out how to share this notebook online.
+Since I used Jupyter Notebook with Xeus Cling for a cpp kernel, I'm still figuring out how to share this notebook online.
+A few thoughts:
+- Binder
+- Jovian